michaelecollins/pkm/reference/Angular.md

 #### Event Binding

-To bind to an html event which will update the component, use the `()` syntax.
-Typically, html events are prefixed with `on`, but in Angular, this is omitted.
+To bind to an HTML event which will update the component, use the `()` syntax.
+Typically, HTML events are prefixed with on, but in Angular, this is omitted.
 Instead, it would look something like:

 ```html
 <div class="filters">